hardmanko/ofxCX/docs/gettingStarted.md

 In order to use the examples and tutorials, do everything for creating a new CX project (above) up until step 3.
 Then, instead of creating a new .cpp file in step 4, copy one of the example .cpp files from the example folders into the `src` directory of a project that uses CX as an addon.

 Some of the examples have data files that they need run.
 For example, the runderingTest example has a picture of some birds that it uses.
 If the example has data, in the example directory there will be a directory called `bin` with a directory under it called `data` containing the necessary files.
 These should be copied to `PROJECT_NAME/bin/data`.
-The `bin/data` folder in the project directory might not exist at this point.
-You can create it.
+The `bin/data` folder in the project directory might not exist immediately after creating a new project.
+You can create it if not.

 Tutorials:
 -----------------------
-+ soundBuffer - Tutorial covering a number of things that you can do with CX_SoundObjects, including loading sound files, combining sounds, and playing them.
++ soundBuffer - Tutorial covering a number of things that you can do with CX_SoundBuffers, including loading sound files, combining sounds, and playing them.
 + modularSynth - This tutorial demonstrates a number of ways to generate auditory stimuli using the synthesizer modules in the CX::Synth namespace.
 + dataFrame - Tutorial covering use of CX_DataFrame, which is a container for storing data of various types that is collected in an experiment.